 Concerns have been expressed regarding the standard of service provided by PMVs and taxis and whether these refect a standard that is suitable for the tourist industry.
 There can be little doubt that the quality of service provided by the industry leaves a lot to be desired.
 PMVs are all too often seen as being mechanically and physically in poor condition and taxis are often un-metered with some degree of concern about the physical safety of passengers who use this form of transport.
 To some extent this reflects the failure of the current accreditation and enforcement process to ensure that regulatory service standards, that are part of licence conditions, are actively applied.
-However, there is also a direct link between the ability of PMV operators to recover their operating costs and their ability to maintain their vehicles and meet the required service standards.
-This raises broader issues regarding the cost of providing such a service and the level of service and operating standard that is regarded as sufficient by general users of these vehicles as a trade off against the price that they need to pay.
+However, there is also a direct link between the ability of PMV operators to recover their operating costs and their ability to maintain their vehicles and meet the required service and the level of service and operating standard that is regarded as sufficient by general users of these vehicles as a trade off against the price that they need to pay.